intel/edge-developer-kit-reference-scripts/usecases/ai/openvino/README.md

 During installation, it may ask you to reboot your system.
 Reboot the system and run `./setup.sh` again.
 Installation is completed when you see this message:
 > ✓ OpenVINO™ use case Installed

-When you run command `docker images`, you can see the following example:
+When you run the command `docker images`, you can see the following example:
 ```
 REPOSITORY                                  TAG       IMAGE ID       CREATED          SIZE
 openvino_notebooks                          latest    5d337de8990a   46 minutes ago   6.46GB